Staheli L, Hall JA, Jaffe KM, Paholke DO (eds.). 2008 (1998). Book. 185 pp.

-The book is authored primarily by members of the medical staff of the Arthrogryposis Clinic at Children's Hospital & Medical Center in Seattle, Washington, one of the leading teams in the management of the condition, and will be an invaluable resource for both health-care professionals and families of affected individuals.
+Commended at the 1999 BMA Medical Book Of The Year Awards, Arthrogryposis: A Text Atlas is authored primarily by members of the medical staff of the Arthrogryposis Clinic at Children's Hospital & Medical Center in Seattle, Washington, one of the leading teams in the management of the condition, and will be an invaluable resource for both health-care professionals and families of affected individuals.

 All cover photographs used by permission.
 Family photograph by David Goetze. by Ribera (1642), reproduced by permission of the Louvre Museum, Paris.

-For more general information about Arthrogryposis, please see the The Arthrogryposis Group (TAG)'s web-site at www.tagonline.org.uk.
+For more general information about arthrogryposis, please see the The Arthrogryposis Group (TAG)'s web-site at www.arthrogryposis.co.uk.